Probabilistic Computers for MIMO Detection: From Sparsification to 2D Parallel Tempering: Introduction

 MIMO detection exemplifies this challenge.
-The maximum-likelihood detector for this wireless communications problem maps to a dense Ising Hamiltonian and scales exponentially with system size \cite{singh2022ising, singh2024uplink}, while linear approaches such as MMSE sacrifice accuracy.
-This complexity-accuracy tradeoff has motivated numerous physics-inspired approaches for MIMO, including coherent Ising machines \cite{singh2022ising, singh2024uplink}, oscillator networks \cite{sreedhara2023mu, sagan2022implementing}, and quantum annealers \cite{krikidis2024mimo, kim2024x}, but these typically require dense couplings that limit embeddable problem size or incur off-chip communication overhead that negates latency benefits.
-MIMO detection thus serves as an ideal benchmark for evaluating sparsified on-chip architectures.
+The maximum-likelihood detector for this wireless communications problem maps to a dense Ising Hamiltonian and scales exponentially with system size~\cite{singh2022ising, singh2024uplink}, while linear approaches such as MMSE sacrifice accuracy.
+This complexity--accuracy tradeoff has motivated numerous chip-level~\cite{han2022low, chi2025multilinear, xiang2025area, castaneda2022283} and physics-inspired approaches for MIMO, including coherent Ising machines~\cite{singh2022ising, singh2024uplink}, oscillator networks~\cite{sreedhara2023mu, sagan2022implementing}, quantum annealers~\cite{krikidis2024mimo, kim2024x}, and probabilistic Ising machines with inertia that enable fully parallel spin updates~\cite{Roumin2026fully}.
+This latter work provides an interesting and complementary route to p-bit hardware scalability: it modifies the spin-update dynamics to overcome the sequential-update bottleneck, whereas the present work addresses the dense-connectivity and copy-constraint tuning bottlenecks through sparsification and two-dimensional parallel tempering.
+MIMO detection thus serves as an ideal benchmark for evaluating complementary routes toward scalable on-chip Ising architectures.

+While sparsification solves the routing problem and enables constant-frequency scaling, it fundamentally alters the optimization landscape.
+It is useful to distinguish this approach from standard minor graph embedding.
+In minor graph embedding, the physical hardware graph is fixed in advance, as in quantum annealers whose qubit connectivity is determined by fabrication~\cite{choi2011minor,sugie2020minor}.
+The task is then to fit a dense logical problem graph into this pre-existing sparse topology by forming chains of physical qubits.
+In contrast, our sparsification framework does not target a fixed hardware graph.
+The dense logical graph is first rewritten into a bounded-degree sparse graph using auxiliary copy nodes, and the FPGA/ASIC architecture is then synthesized around the resulting graph~\cite{aadit2022massively,sajeeb2025scalable}.
+Thus, the physical design follows the sparsified problem graph, rather than the problem being forced to conform to a pre-existing hardware graph.

-While sparsification solves the routing problem and enables constant-frequency scaling, it fundamentally alters the optimization landscape (FIG.~\ref{fig:fig1}a-b).
-The logical identity between a node and its copies must be enforced via ferromagnetic couplings with strength $P$.
-If $P$ is too weak, copies disagree and the solution becomes infeasible; if $P$ is too strong, the energy landscape becomes rigid, trapping the system in local minima.
-This critical tuning problem has limited the practical deployment of sparsified Ising machines \cite{delacour2025self}.
+Despite this architectural flexibility, sparsification still introduces a new form of overhead.
+The logical identity between a node and its copies must be enforced through ferromagnetic couplings with strength $P$.
+If $P$ is too weak, copies disagree, and the solution becomes infeasible; if $P$ is too strong, the energy landscape becomes rigid, trapping the system in local minima.
+This critical tuning problem has limited the practical deployment of sparsified Ising machines~\cite{delacour2025self}.